pauladam94/curryst/curryst.typ

   let layout-premises(
     /// Each laid out premise.
     ///
-    /// Must be an array of ditionaries with `content`, `left-blank` and
+    /// Must be an array of dictionaries with `content`, `left-blank` and
     /// `right-blank` attributes.
     premises,
     /// The minimum amount between each premise.